PeDiot/price_prediction_vestiaire_collective/README.md

 This project aims to help sellers set the right price when they want to put an item on sale on Vestiaire Collective.

 The algorithm's prediction allows sellers to avoid wasting time in setting the price.
-This decision support maximizes his profits :
-- by preventing him from selling at too low a price,
-- by preventing him from not finding buyers because his price is too high.
+This decision support helps him to maximize his profits by preventing him from selling at too low a price or not finding buyers because his price is too high.

 Besides, the algorithm allows buyers to find items sold at a price close to their willingness to pay by encouraging sellers to set the "right" price.